Your money and what to take into account.

 Line of Credit** transfers from a line of credit to cover all types of overdrafts; ATM withdrawals, one-time debit card transactions, checks and bill payment transactions.

-*If the Sweep Transfer is linked to another checking account that has Overdraft Privilege, and the linked account does not have sufficient funds to cover the sweep, the Overdraft Privilege service will be activated, which may result in both a $5 sweep transfer fee
+*If the Sweep Transfer is linked to another consumer checking account and the linked account does not have sufficient funds to cover the sweep, a partial sweep will not occur and an overdraft may occur, resulting in a $35 Overdraft Charge.

 USA Patriot Act